 In my personal life I was going through hell, having been a victim of domestic violence, giving evidence in court, and then needing to move to a new location.
 I was mentally and physically drained, and had lost my confidence, my sparkle, my focus, and my drive.
 My mental health was going downhill, and something needed to change immediately.
 A few days later I was reading the newspaper, and under the classifieds section I came across an advert asking people to sell timeshare in Spain.
 The decision was easy, and following a call with an agency, my ticket was purchased and my case was packed!
 One thing about me is that I will always make as many changes as necessary to ensure my happiness.
 If this happens to mean a one way ticket to Spain in order to recharge my batteries, then so be it!

-A quick summer season in Spain and I was back in London, and overall I spent nearly fifteen years there before making the decision to leave, however I still continued to work within Corporate male dominated environments.
-Within one role, not only was I the only female member of senior management, I was also one of only seven women across the business based at that location.
-London life had enabled me to find my voice, but I still wasn’t taken seriously by male management, I was ignored during meetings, and bullied at work, and after raising a grievance, I found myself being made redundant.
-I was then quickly head hunted for my next corporate role, but being made redundant again just over a year later was then the final push I needed.
-My last corporate role like many other roles had exposed me to some very unpleasant male senior management, and what concerned me the most, was the impact those members of management were having on my other female colleagues around me.
-I vowed to support these women no matter what, and still do to this day.
-We all have a voice, we just need to feel empowered to use it.
+Several months later and following the summer season in Spain, I was back in London.
+I spent nearly fifteen years there before making the decision to finally leave and relocate to the South West.
+I still continued to work within Corporate male dominated environments across Bristol and Exeter, and nothing changed.
+London life had enabled me to find my voice, however I still wasn’t being taken seriously by male management.
+I was ignored during meetings, and bullied at work, and after raising a grievance, was made redundant.
+Following this I was then head hunted for my next corporate role as an HR Manager, but being made redundant again just over a year later was then the final push I needed.

+Now is my time, my time to give back, my time to pay it forward.
+We all have a voice, we just need to feel empowered enough to use it.